weynandk/info_threefold/src/docs/whitepapers/autonomous_layer/autonomous_layer.md

 Depending on the type of required indexing, different support backend data storage or indexing systems are used.
 The main supported backend storage device is Zero-DB.

-## BCDB is the most efficient information retrieval system possible {#bcdb-is-the-most-efficient-information-retrieval-system-possible}
+## BCDB is the most efficient information retrieval system possible

 ![alt_text](img/library.png)